meltano/meltano/docs/src/docs/overview.md

 Meltano is an open source convention-over-configuration product for the whole data lifecycle, all the way from loading data to analyzing it.

 It does [data ops](https://en.wikipedia.org/wiki/DataOps), data engineering, analytics, business intelligence, and data science.
-It leverages open source software and software development best practices including version control, CI, CD, and review apps.
+It leverages open source software and software development best practices including version control, continuous integration (CI), continuous deployment (CD), and review apps.

 [![Meltano Diagram](/meltano-diagram.png)](/meltano-diagram.png)